wp-plugins/atcontent/readme.txt

 = Why wouldn't Google penalize my site for content duplication? =

 We repost your posts AtContent to give you backlinks and hosting failure backup.
-All reposts contain Google's "original-source" meta tag, "nofollow" tag, and "rel=canonical" link to your site.
+All reposts contain Google's "nofollow" tag for each link, and "rel=canonical" link to your site.
 While indexing reposted content, search engines will get your site up in their rankings, but not AtContent.

 == Screenshots ==